learn-co-curriculum/git-remotes-with-github-readme/README.md

 [For more details, check out the Github guides on pulling](https://help.github.com/articles/fetching-a-remote/)

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/git-remotes-with-github-readme' title='Git Remotes + Github'>Git Remotes + Github</a> on Learn.co and start learning to code for free.</p>

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/git-remotes-with-github-readme'>Git Remotes and Github</a> on Learn.co and start learning to code for free.</p>